Defamation: Criminal

+In January 2012, The Manila Times published an article on a criminal defamation case.
+A broadcaster was jailed for more than two years, following conviction on libel charges, by the Regional Trial Court of Davao.
+The radio broadcast dramatized a newspaper report regarding former speaker Prospero Nograles, who subsequently filed a complaint.
+Questioned were the conviction's compatibility with freedom of expression, and the trial in absentia.
+The United Nations Human Rights Committee recalled its General comment No. 34, and ordered the Philippine government to provide remedy, including compensation for time served in prison, and to prevent similar violations in the future.

+Online

+In 2012, the Philippines enacted Republic Act 10175, titled Cybercrime Prevention Act of 2012.
+Essentially, this Act provides that libel is criminally punishable and describes it as: "Libel – the unlawful or prohibited act as defined in Article 355 of the Revised Penal Code, as amended, committed through a computer system or any other similar means which may be devised in the future."
+Professor Harry Roque of the University of the Philippines has written that under this law, electronic libel is punished with imprisonment from six years and one day to up to twelve years.
+As of 30 September 2012, five petitions claiming the law to be unconstitutional had been filed with the Philippine Supreme Court, one by Senator Teofisto Guingona III.
+The petitions all claim that the law infringes on freedom of expression, due process, equal protection and privacy of communication.

 Poland

 In Poland, defamation is a crime that consists of accusing someone of a conduct that may degrade him in public opinion or expose him "to the loss of confidence necessary for a given position, occupation or type of activity".
 Penalties include fine, limitation of liberty and imprisonment for up to a year (Article 212.1 of the Criminal Code).
 The penalty is more severe when the offence happens through the media (Article 212.2).
 When the insult is public and aims at offending a group of people or an individual because of his or their nationality, ethnicity, race, religion or lack of religion, the maximum prison term is three years.